1st quarter moon and Regulus May 21

-Tonight – May 21, 2018 – the half-lit first quarter moon passes 1.5o (3 moon-diameters) north of Regulus, the brightest star in the constellation Leo the Lion.
-Although our sky chart at the top of this post is specifically designed for mid-northern latitudes in North America, nearly everyone worldwide can use the moon to find the star Regulus tonight.
-Just look for the moon in the evening sky.
-The nearby bright star will be Regulus.
+Tonight – May 21, 2018 – the half-lit first quarter moon passes 1.5 degrees (3 moon-diameters) north of Regulus, the brightest star in the constellation Leo the Lion.
+Nearly everyone worldwide can use the moon to find the star Regulus on this night.

-There’s little chance of mistaking another star for Regulus, because Regulus is the only bright object within a stone’s throw of tonight’s moon.
-The much brighter “star” a long jump to the east (toward the sunrise direction) is a planet, giant Jupiter.
-It’s the second-brightest starlike object in the May evening sky, after Venus.
-But you can’t mistake Jupiter for Venus because Venus sits rather low in the west at nightfall and early evening.
-Look for the moon in the vicinity of Jupiter on May 26 and 27.
+There’s little chance of mistaking another star for Regulus, because Regulus is the only bright object within a stone’s throw of the May 21 moon.
+Still, you’ll find two much-brighter “stars” in the May 21 sky.
+A long jump to the east (toward the sunrise direction) is a planet, giant Jupiter.
+It’s the second-brightest starlike object in the May evening sky.
+And the brightest starlike object?
+That would be Venus, now sitting in the west at nightfall and early evening, setting not long after the sun.

-Bottom line: Tonight – May 21, 2018 – the first quarter moon pairs up the star Regulus, the brightest star in the constellation Leo the Lion.
+Bottom line: Tonight – May 21, 2018 – the first quarter moon pairs up with the star Regulus, the brightest star in the constellation Leo the Lion.